mikePetrogeorge/GettingNavToWork/README.md

 3) Study that project, if you haven't already.

-4) Copy SWRevealViewController.h, SWRevealViewController.m and RevealControllerStoryboardExample-Prefix.pch into your project.
-Make sure you place the .pch file under supporting file  folder in your project.
+4) Copy SWRevealViewController.h and SWRevealViewController.m.

 5) Look for your project's .pch file.
 Its usually located in the supporting files folder in X-Code.
 Add